wduquette/joe/mdbook/src/types.md

 ## Keywords

-A [Keyword](library/type.joe.Keyword.md) is an interned symbol, implemented internally using
-Joe's `Keyword` class.
+A [Keyword](library/type.joe.Keyword.md) is a symbolic value, implemented internally using Joe's `Keyword` class.
 Keywords are frequently used where a Java program would use enumerations.